Surfing for “Something Positive:” Black Girls Surf and the Rising Tide of Equal Representation

-Of course, political elections, immigration policy changes, border closures, and yet another relentless international pandemic in the coronavirus have not made the transatlantic move an easy one.
+Of course, political elections, fluctuating immigration policies, border closures, and yet another relentless pandemic in the coronavirus have not made the transatlantic voyage an easy one.

 KK, the club’s first member, remains in Sierra Leone.
 Khadjou, however, made it to California in 2018.

 ‘You Can’t Help But Be Excited’

-Khadjou attracted immediate attention when she put her talent on display off the California coast, and it wasn’t always positive.
-The negative remarks and blatant bullying in the water came on a daily basis, Harper says.
+Khadjou attracted immediate attention surfing waves off the California coast, and it wasn’t always positive.
+Negative remarks and bullying came on a daily basis, Harper says.

 “I’d take her to different locations where grown men are screaming at her or cutting her off, or older men are yelling at us about being there even though it’s a public beach.
-That was 2019 and it was happening in the same area where I had to deal with it in 1987.”
+That was 2019—it was happening in the same place I dealt with it in 1987.”

-Other curious beach goers were compelled to join in—a few at a time at first, then by the dozens.
-The influx of participants swelled the membership of Black Girls Surf exponentially beyond what Harper ever fathomed.
+Other curious beach goers were compelled to join in—a few at a time at first, then dozens.
+The influx of participants swelled the membership of Black Girls Surf beyond what Harper ever fathomed.

 “When you look at somebody like Khadjou become an icon of Black women’s surfing—this very strong West African woman is out there on a wave and she’s killing it—and the response that people have to her, you can’t help but be excited about that.”

-After starting with only two members—KK and Khadjou—Black Girls Surf now boasts nine camps, each of which are overflowing with so many membership requests that the club is struggling to fill instructor positions.
+After launching with only two members—KK and Khadjou—Black Girls Surf now boasts nine camps, each of which are overflowing with so many membership requests that the club is struggling to fill instructor positions.

 Harper, meanwhile, traveled in January to the camp in Senegal, where she’s been forced to remain due to travel restrictions implemented in the wake of the COVID-19 outbreak.
-But that’s been a blessing, she says.
+But it’s been a blessing in disguise, she says.